lemmyz4n3771/CTF-Writeups/proving-grounds-play/Loly/writeup.md

 ![1](screenshots/1.png)

 On the homepage, there is a link to http://loly.lc/wordpress/.
-I'll add /loly.lc to `/etc/hosts` I refresh the page and now it looks better.
+I'll add loly.lc to `/etc/hosts` I refresh the page and now it looks better.

 ![2](screenshots/2.png)